sqlxpert/lights-off-aws/README.md

 * Tag EC2 instances, EBS volumes, and RDS databases to schedule backups.

-* Tag your own CloudFormation stacks, and Lights Off can even delete/recreate the expensive components on schedule!
+* Tag your own CloudFormation stacks, and Lights Off can delete/recreate the expensive components on schedule.

 Jump to:
 [Installation](#quick-start) &bull;